binaryphile/concorde/README.md

       echo "Hello, world!"
     }

-Save, and now the test suite passes.
+I save and now the test suite passes.
 Our first green!

 However, `myscript` isn't all that exciting.
 In fact, if you make it executable and run it, it doesn't do anything!